yext/pages/packages/yext-sites-scripts/docs/api/yext-sites-scripts.templatemodule.filename.md

 ## TemplateModule.filename property

-The name of the file
+The name of the file (with extension)

 <b>Signature:</b>